mautic/developer-documentation-new/docs/index.rst

 Read more about Mautic's :xref:`Mautic Code Governance` and the :xref:`Mautic Project Governance` model.

 Your code must follow the :xref:`Symfony coding standards`.
-You will find details about where Mautic deviates from these standards documented in the :doc:`/plugins/mautic_vs_symfony` section.
+You can find details about where Mautic deviates from these standards documented in the :doc:`/plugins/mautic_vs_symfony` section.

 Where to get help
 *****************